andraugust/andraugust.github.io/statmech.md

 Now, although the gases can divide their energy in any way that satisfies $$U_1 + U_2 = U$$, some divisions have more microstates associated with them and are therefore more likely to be observed.
 As it turns out, $$p$$ is very sharply peaked around one specific energy division which is called, not surprisingly, _thermal equilibrium_.
 Let's find this division.

-The multiplicity extrema is found through differentiation:
+The multiplicity maximum is found through differentiation:

 $$